captainjono/SlothBot/src/SlothBot.Bridge/README.md

 [promoteBuild] Done!
 ```

-### but dont want to expose sensitive keys to the world
+### with security of sensitive keys in mind
-using a file argument instead of a defined param means the key never touches slack
+using a file argument instead of a defined parameter means the key never touches slack

-> slothbot.json_
+> _slothbot.json_
 ```json
 {
   "IsSecure": true,